 - Next, stir in the canned chopped tomatoes.

 - Lastly, you add the potatoes.
 Stir, put the lid on, and let everything cook at medium-high heat until the potatoes are cooked through.
 Do take care and stir every now and again to make sure the chicken won’t get burned at the bottom.

-If you don’t have Kashmiri red chili powder, you can use cayenne pepper or red chili pepper powder instead.
+- If you don’t have Kashmiri red chili powder, use cayenne or red chili pepper powder instead.

 Nutritional info in this recipe is only estimate using online calculator.
 You should refer to it as a guide only.
 Please verify with your own data if you seek an accurate info.